 Nature writing is one of the most appealing genres of nonfiction, providing an opportunity to reconnect with the natural world.
 Learn techniques such as concrete detail, dramatic scene, characterization, point of view, and a dash of humor to vividly describe your experiences of wild nature.
 This online nature and adventure writing class provides an extensive introduction to the art and craft of the genre.
 Taught by award-winning nature writer Nick O’Connell, this course will offer an opportunity to learn the secrets of writing nature narratives, including shaping story ideas, keeping a nature journal, structuring stories and essays, and where to send them for publication.
 Through readings, written assignments and individual critiques, students will gain a practical grasp of dramatic scene, dialogue, character sketches and scene by scene construction in nature writing.
 Text: Writing about Nature by John Murray.
 The six assignments include a story idea, a character sketch, a dramatic scene, a 1,500- to 2,500-word story and its revision, and a cover letter. $500.
-Instructor: Jon Waterman.
+Instructor: Nick O’Connell.

 REVIEWS OF THE NATURE WRITING RETREAT